 - Manufacturer’s signed statement promising to comply with the requirements of the regulations

-Usually the Chinese authorities will issue some supplementary documentation aimed at ensuring manufacturers are able to correctly supply the required information for the registration process, however this isn’t yet available.
+Usually the Chinese authorities will issue some supplementary documentation aimed at ensuring manufacturers are able to correctly supply the required information for the registration process, however this isn’t yet available in English.
 Nor has the online system of China Import Food Enterprise Registration been updated to help applicants understand the exact requirements.
+You can however find additional info and FAQs on the Chemlinked Page (may need you to register for access but that is free).

 Key Takeaways on the new Registration Regulations for Overseas Food Manufacturers looking to export to China from 2022